nodemcu/nodemcu-firmware/docs/en/flash.md

 If you flash a recent NodeMCU firmware for the first time, it's advisable that you get all accompanying files right.
 A typical case that often fails is when a module is upgraded from a 0.9.x firmware to the latest version built from the [NodeMCU build service](http://nodemcu-build.com).
 It might look like the brand new firmware is broken, but the reason for the missing Lua prompt is related to the big jump in SDK versions: Espressif changes the `esp_init_data_default.bin` for their devices along the way with the SDK.
 So things break when a NodeMCU firmware with a certain SDK is flashed to a module which contains init data from a previous SDK.

-Download SDK 1.5.4 (http://bbs.espressif.com/download/file.php?id=1469) and extract `esp_init_data_default.bin` from there. *Use this file together with the new firmware during flashing*.
+Download SDK patch 1.5.4.1 (http://bbs.espressif.com/download/file.php?id=1572) and extract `esp_init_data_default.bin` from there. *Use this file together with the new firmware during flashing*.

 **esptool**